 Specific duties may include research and developing appropriate policy recommendations; producing blogs, comments, videos and other communication materials relevant to campaigns; organizing public events; and building successful partnerships with community leaders, elected representatives, state/federal agencies, and Tribal governments.
 The position will be involved in proactive, landscape-scale conservation.
 The MCA will represent GYC with government agencies and elected representatives, the media, and with the organization’s funders and supporter base making close coordination between GYC’s other offices and departments an essential duty of this position.

 Essential Duties and Responsibilities

-- Develop close working relationships with partner organizations, agency personnel and community leaders.
+- Develop close working relationships with GYC members, other conservation groups, agency personnel, and community leaders.

 - Be an active participant in achieving GYC’s development and fundraising goals.

-- Demonstrated ability to discuss science and policy with people representing varying interests,
+- Effective oral and written communication skills and the ability to discuss science and policy with youth or people outside of conservation field

 - Experience using Microsoft Office and willingness to use shared project software/programs